A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have presented a deterministic optimization framework for NQS, reformulating the electronic Schrödinger equation as a non-linear optimization problem over dynamically adaptive configuration subspaces.
-By replacing stochastic gradient estimation with exact summation within a variational set, this approach eliminates the sampling noise and slow mixing associated with MCMC in discrete Fock spaces.
-Our results demonstrate that optimizing the ansatz within a variational set ($\mathcal{V}$), combined with a PT2 correction, effectively captures both static and dynamic correlations.
+By replacing stochastic gradient estimation with exact summation, this approach eliminates the sampling noise and slow mixing associated with MCMC in discrete Fock spaces.
+Through a comparison of the Asymmetric, Proxy, and Variational modes, we analyzed the gradient consistency and computational costs of different deterministic objectives.
+Our results indicate that restricting the neural ansatz optimization to a compact variational set ($\mathcal{V}$), combined with a post-hoc PT2 correction, provides an efficient and internally consistent approach for optimizing the selected variational component while estimating residual correlation through a post-hoc PT2 correction.

-Benchmarks on small molecules and bond dissociations show that the method recovers the static correlation and dynamic correlation, avoiding the failures common in single-reference Coupled Cluster methods.
-For the strongly correlated \ce{Cr2} in large active spaces [CAS(48e, 42o)], the framework maintains accuracy comparable to the sCI references while exhibiting sub-linear wall-time scaling with respect to the set size ($T \propto |\mathcal{V}|^\alpha, \alpha < 1$).
+Benchmarks on small molecules and bond dissociations show that the method optimizes important static-correlation components within the selected support and estimates residual perturbative contributions, alleviating some limitations of single-reference coupled-cluster descriptions in bond-breaking regimes.
+For the strongly correlated \ce{Cr2} in large active spaces [CAS(48e, 42o)], the framework maintains accuracy comparable to the sCI references while exhibiting empirical sub-linear wall-time scaling with respect to the set size over the tested range ($T \propto |\mathcal{V}|^\alpha, \alpha < 1$).
 These findings indicate that neural backflow ansätze can efficiently approximate complex wavefunctions in Hilbert spaces exceeding $10^{23}$, provided the dominant amplitudes are localized within a treatable subspace.
+Furthermore, post-hoc diagonalization diagnostics show that in large, strongly correlated subspaces, the gradient-optimized NQS may not fully reach the exact subspace diagonalization limit, leaving millihartree-scale internal relaxation errors.

 However, the current time-to-solution remains higher than mature sCI and DMRG solvers.
 The primary bottleneck lies in the high arithmetic intensity of neural network tensor contractions compared to the optimized sparse matrix-vector products used in linear CI methods.
 Additionally, the efficiency of deterministic subspace expansion relies on the sparsity of the ground state in the chosen orbital basis.
 For systems with dense entanglement or significant delocalization, the rapid growth of the required variational support $|\mathcal{V}|$ may diminish the computational advantages of this formulation.